ecotoxxplorer/galaxyserver/index.md

 ```
 Now to run the PostgreSQL configured on the container image from the host machine, you can use the following command:
 ```
-$ psql -h localhost -p 5632 -d galaxy -U galaxy --password # 5632 is the forwarding host machine port initiated by the previous command
+$ psql -h localhost -p 5632 -d galaxy -U galaxy --password # 5632 is the forwarding host machine port initiated by the previous command.
+This to be added to cron later.
 ```
+### Configure galaxy.conf